Motivic sheaves revisited

+The purpose of this paper is to present a simplified construction of the author's category of motivic sheaves \cite{arapura}, and to provide a simplified proof of a theorem of \cite{arapuraL} that the Leray spectral sequence can be lifted to this category.

-Let us recall that given a subfield $k\subset \C$, Nori defined a tensor abelian category of mixed motives $\cM(k)$, which received a universal cohomology theory for pairs of $k$-varieties.
-This relied on a Tannakian construction with input consisting of a representation of a quiver into the category of finitely generated modules over a noetherian commutative ring; the output is a certain universal abelian category.
+Let us recall that given a subfield $k\subset \C$, Nori defined an abelian category of mixed motives $\cM(k)$, which received a universal cohomology theory for pairs of $k$-varieties.
 The book by Huber and M\"uller-Stach \cite{hm} now gives a fairly detailed account of this story.
-In \cite{arapura}, we constructed an abelian category $\cM(S)$, of motivic ``sheaves'' over a $k$-variety $S$, with realization functors to the categories of constructible sheaves in the analytic and \'etale topologies.
-This used the same method, although there were additional steps.
-Many features of this category, such the existence of realizations or inverse images followed from rather formal considerations.
-However, other aspects were less straightforward.
-In particular, the construction of direct images for projective or constant maps in \cite{arapura} -- which was really the main result -- was long and convoluted.
+In \cite{arapura}, we generalized Nori's construction to obtain an abelian category $\cM(S)$, of motivic ``sheaves'' over a $k$-variety $S$.
+There is a faithful exact ``Betti'' realization functor $R_B$ from $\cM(S)$ to the category of constructible sheaves on the analytic space $S_{an}$, and also an exact functor $R_\ell$ from $\cM(S)$ to the category of constructible $\ell$-adic sheaves.
+There is also a Hodge realization from $\cM(S)$ to the heart of a certain $t$-structure on the derived category of mixed Hodge modules.
+This is made explicit when $S$ is a curve in the fourth section of this paper.
+For each projective morphism $f:X\to S$, there exists a motive $h_S^i(X)\in \cM(S)$ such that $R_B(h^i_S(X))=R^if_*\Z$ and $R_\ell(h^i_S(X))=R^if_*\Z_\ell$.